oysstu/pyxtf/README.md

 The project depends on setuptools and numpy.
 Matplotlib is used for plotting, but is not required for basic functionality.

 ##### Usage
-Some example XTF-files can be downloaded from the [Triton Imaging Inc.](http://www.tritonimaginginc.com/site/content/public/downloads/DemoFiles/DemoFiles.zip) website.

 ```python
 import pyxtf